Protecting your home during a wildfire

 What should I do after a wildfire?

-If you were forced to evacuate you should only return to your home after checking with officials that it’s okay to return to your home.
-You should also contact your utility providers to see if your gas and electricity are turned off or on and make sure that the water isn’t contaminated from any associated damage.
+If you were forced to evacuate, you should only return to your home after checking with officials that it’s safe.
+You should also contact your utility providers to see if your gas and electricity are turned off or on, and make sure the water isn’t contaminated from any associated damage.

-Once you do return, check for any gas leaks, hot spots, smoldering stumps or vegetation, and sparks or embers that may be hiding on the roof, your deck, the attic, or any rooms.
-Look for fire damage and make sure your meter isn’t damaged before you turn on the circuit breaker.
+Once you return, check for any gas leaks, hot spots, smoldering stumps or vegetation, and sparks or embers that may be hiding on the roof, your deck, the attic, or any rooms.
+Look for fire damage and make sure your electric meter isn’t damaged before you turn on the circuit breaker.